One of the most sobering statistics I put in front of job seekers is this one:

 How long is 6 seconds?
 Let’s put it another way.
 The average GIF you find online is anywhere from 2 to 6 seconds long.
 So when a recruiter starts scanning your LinkedIn profile, you’ve got the timespan of a GIF or two to entice them.
 Here’s how to make every single millisecond count in your favor.

-Select a professional headshot for your profile picture
+Select a professional headshot for your LinkedIn profile picture

 This should be a clear shot of you from your shoulders up.
 Your face should be the only prominent thing in the photo.
 Pick a picture that makes you look friendly and approachable–but along the lines of “I’d like to have a conversation with this person” not “I want to go to a nightclub with this person.”

-Plug keywords into your headline that make your qualifications, industry, and job title clear
+Plug keywords into your LinkedIn Profile headline that make your qualifications, industry, and job title clear

 After your name, the headline is the first thing recruiters will read about you.
 Here, you want to include keywords that are job- and industry-specific.
 Keywords help recruiters identify whether or not you’re an appropriate candidate for a job they’re filling.